vivekrp/eslint-config-getstarted/readme.md

 1. You gotta eject first `npm run eject` or `yarn eject`
 1. Run `npx install-peerdeps --dev eslint-config-getstarted`
-1. Crack open your `package.json` and replace `"extends": "react-app"` with `"extends": "eslint-config-getstarted"`
+1. Crack open your `package.json` and replace `"extends": "react-app"` with `"extends": "getstarted"`

 ## 🤬🤬🤬🤬 IT'S NOT WORKING